rabbitmq/rabbitmq-website/docs/classic-queues.md

 [Quorum queues](./quorum-queues) and [streams](./streams) provide a better alternative when high availability and data safety is required.

-Until **RabbitMQ 3.12**, classic queues could operate in **lazy mode**.
-As of RabbitMQ 3.12 the queue mode is ignored and classic queues behave in a similar manner to lazy queues.
-They only keep a small number of messages in memory based on the consumption rate;
-all other messages are written to disk directly.

 ## Persistence (Durable Storage) in Classic Queues {#persistence}

 Classic queues use an on-disk index for storing message locations on disk